 Hotdesking means multiple employees utilizing the same workstation.
 These unassigned desks, help to ensure that employees can not only work where they feel most comfortable but surround by the team members that will advance their projects.
 This can be fluid and adapt to changing workforces as employees come and go on their hybrid schedule and assignments as new teams are formed.
 With new variants of COVID-19 still affecting much of the world, this agile workstation could be a hard sell to some employees.
 Including modern commercial furniture with easily sanitized surfaces can help dissuade these fears.

 Collaboration Spaces for a Thriving Business

 To be successful in this new normal, businesses need to plan for and encourage collaboration.
 Companies have faced crises before.
 During the financial crisis of 2007/2008, those executives who prioritized collaboration grew their businesses and continued this upward path after.
 Collaboration was the key to these individuals not only surviving but thriving.
 The workforce looks different now as more companies shift to a hybrid office model.
-Create spaces for consistent and agile collaboration can put your company on a path to success.
+Creating spaces for consistent and agile collaboration can put your company on a path to success.

-The ability of modern commercial furniture allows businesses to create spaces that can move and change with your hybrid workforce.
+The addition of modern commercial furniture allows businesses to create spaces that can move and change with your hybrid workforce.
 Collaboration spaces allow organizations to bring experts with unique specializations to solve the rapidly changing issues that continue to emerge.
 Each individual brings different expertise and experience and this change in perspective can help teams find new and innovative solutions to projects, assignments, and problems.